kouji-dev/activityReport/readme.md

     -   activities by project: total of each col/day is 1
     -   activities by user: total is calculated based on each cell
 -   Submission:
-    -   submit only when the report is valid
+    -[y]   submit only when the report is valid
 -   Lock (NF):
     -   ensure no changes if the report is locked
 -   Toolbox (NF):